-Being looked after, eating organic farm-to-table breakfasts, novels on the hammock, gelato by the poolside, baths and facials, al fresco barbeques for dinner, snuggling up under the crisp duvet and taking your sweet time, learning something new and exploring a little.
+Being looked after, eating organic farm-to-table breakfasts, novels on the hammock, gelato by the poolside, al fresco barbeques for dinner.
+Bubble baths and snuggling up under the crisp duvet and taking your sweet time.
+Learning something new and exploring a little.
 Recharging.

 That’s your getaway at Casa Mae.

 Riz and I spent a few days in Lagos, Portugal at the start of our summer vacation and it honestly couldn’t have been better!
 We didn’t go in with too many plans, just a few beaches marked on the map, and everything ended up falling into place perfectly.
 I also think because we didn’t put too much pressure on ourselves for something over-the-top, everything was so much more fun and enjoyable as it played out.